 Purpose of Points

 New Jersey hard money lenders may charge points for many different reasons, and their distribution reflects those needs.
-Often lenders work together on different projects, so there may be referral fees involved in the distribution of points.
+Often hard money lenders in New Orleans work together on different projects, so there may be referral fees involved in the distribution of points.
 The hard money lender may also have an agreement with a private investor to share a portion of the points in order for that investor to increase the amount of money he hopes to make from the deal.

 You need to keep in mind when you are looking at New Jersey hard money lenders that not all of them will charge the same fees or have the same fee structure.
 It’s important to make sure you conduct enough research to make sure you are choosing the best one for your project with the most reasonable costs.
 That doesn’t mean you should make a decision based on the fees but rather choose the lender that has the best reputation and that provides the best options for you and your company.